 In August 2016, I came full circle when Jeff and I sold our house in Minneapolis and I moved back to Greenville.
 We bought a townhouse near downtown, a happening place these days, and we love being near the mountains and ocean.
 While we miss many things about Minneapolis, especially our old friends there, we haven’t looked back.

 Paulette Bates Alden is the author of two collections of autobiographical short stories: Feeding the Eagles and Unforgettable; a memoir, Crossing the Moon; and a novel, The Answer to Your Question, which won the Kindle Book Review’s 2013 Best Indie Book Award in the suspense category.
 Her writing has appeared in The New York Times Magazine, Ploughshares, Mississippi Review, the Antioch Review and elsewhere.
 She’s the recipient of a Book of the Month Club Fellowship, a Stegner Fellowship to Stanford University, a Bush Foundation grant, a Loft-McKnight Award, and several Minnesota State Arts Board grants.

 Paulette taught as a Jones Lecturer in Stanford’s Creative Writing Department and for many years taught undergraduate and graduate level courses in fiction writing and memoir at the University of Minnesota, where she received a Distinguished Teaching Award.
 She also taught creative writing at Carleton College as a Benedict Distinguished Visiting Professor and at St. Olaf College, as well as many workshops for the Key West Literary Seminar and an online book-length memoir course for Stanford.
 Until 2016 she critiqued short stories, novels and book-length memoirs as a free-lance editor.

-She lives with her husband Jeff Alden and their dog Murphy in Greenville, S.C. and Key West.
+She lives with her husband Jeff Alden in Greenville, S.C. and Key West.